mariabui/mbuiCUBEsProject/README.md

 4. *Claim*
    * Located on the right of the screen.
    * Prompts the user to provide their email, first name, last name, title, and department to claim the selected entry.
-   * When an unclaimed entry is selected, this window is shown.
+   * Shows when an unclaimed entry is selected.
 5. *User Data*
    * Located on the right of the screen.
    * Displays the selected entry's claimer's email, first name, last name, title, and department that they have provided.
-   * When a claimed entry is selected, this window is shown.
+   * Shows when a claimed entry is selected.

 ## What Is Missing from the Project
 None.